-CO1 Understand the graphs of functions (curves) by knowing their characteristics like asymptotes and curvature.
-CO2 Solve first order ordinary differential equations using various methods and apply them to physical problems.
-CO3 Learn methodology to Solve second order ordinary differential equations and apply them to solve applied problems of electrical circuits.
-CO4 Develop understanding of the concepts and methods of system of linear equations and apply them to solve a system.
-CO5 Study and use the eigen values and eigen vectors of matrices, its properties and applications.
+CO1 Describe graphs of functions (curves) and their characteristics like asymptotes and curvature.
+CO2 Solve first order ordinary differential equations using various methods and apply them to find solutions of physical problems.
+CO3 Explain the methodology to solve second order ordinary differential equations and apply them to solve applied problems of electrical circuits.
+CO4 Explore the concepts and methods of system of linear equations to solve a system.
+CO5 Use the eigen values and eigen vectors of matrices, its properties and applications of SVD.

 PO1 Engineering Knowledge : Apply the knowledge of mathematics, science, engineering fundamentals, and an engineering specialisation to the solution of complex engineering problems.
 PO2 Problem Analysis : Identify, formulate, review research literature, and analyse complex engineering problems reaching substantiated conclusions using first principles of mathematics, natural sciences, and engineering sciences.
 PO3 Design/Development of Solutions : Design solutions for complex engineering problems and design system components or processes that meet the specified needs with appropriate consideration for the public health and safety, and the cultural, societal, and environmental considerations.
-PO4 Conduct Investigations of Complex Problems: Use research-based knowledge and research methods including design of experiments, analysis and interpretation of data, and synthesis of the information to provide valid conclusions.
+PO4 Conduct Investigations of Complex Problems : Use research-based knowledge and research methods including design of experiments, analysis and interpretation of data, and synthesis of the information to provide valid conclusions.
 PO5 Modern Tool Usage : Create, select, and apply appropriate techniques, resources, and modern engineering and IT tools including prediction and modeling to complex engineering activities with an understanding of the limitations.

-• 0 /
+11 · · · · · · · · · · · · · · · · · · · · ,

 PO1 PO2 PO3 PO4 PO5 PO6 PO7 PO8 PO9 PO10 PO11 PO12 PSO1 PSO2 PSO3

 CO1 3 3 1 3 1 2 1 1

 CO2 3 3 2 1 2 3 2 1

 CO3 3 3 3 3 1 3 2 1

 CO4 3 3 3 2 3 2 1 1

 CO5 3 3 2 2 2 2 2 1

-Type Code Engineering Chemistry L-T-P Credits Marks BS BTBS-T-BS-002 Engineering Chemistry 3-0-0 3 100
+Туре Code Engineering Chemistry L-T-P Credits Marks BS BTBS-T-BS-002 Lighteening Chemistry 3-0-0 3 100